 Study Area

 The experiment was conducted at the Poultry Unit of the Teaching and Research Farm of the Department of Animal Science, University of Uyo, Akwa Ibom State, Nigeria.
-Uyo lies within Latitude 5o 7l and 5o 27l North of the Equator and Longitude 7o 27l and 7o58l East of the Greenwich, Uyo is also characterized by temperature ranges between 26oC – 28oC, average and annual rainfall ranges of 2000mm – 3000mm while relative humidity ranges is reported at 78% - 93% (Eko et al., 2020).
+Uyo lies within Latitude 5o 7l and 5o 27l North of the Equator and Longitude 7o 27l and 7o58l East of Greenwich, Uyo is also characterized by temperature ranges between 26– 28oC, average and annual rainfall ranges of 2000mm – 3000mm while relative humidity ranges are reported at 78% - 93% (Eko et al., 2020).

 Experimental Animals and Management

-One hundred (100) unsexed day-old Arbor Acre broiler chickens obtained from a credible distributor were randomly allotted to four treatment groups (after one week of acclimiatizatioon), with each group having 25 birds and replicated 3 times in a Completely Randomized Design (CRD).
+One hundred unsexed one-day-old Arbor Acre broiler chickens obtained from a credible distributor were randomly allocated to four treatment groups of 25 birds and three replicates each in a Completely Randomized Design (CRD) (after one week of acclimatization).
 These birds were housed in a deep litter management system in which adequate heat for warmth was supplied.
 Ample feed and portable water were provided ad libitum, while routine vaccinations and medications were effected as when due.
 Daily feed intake and weekly gain were monitored and recorded.
 The experiment lasted for only 8 weeks duration.

 Experimental Diet and Design

-Bovine blood meal (BBM) processed after 6 hours keeping duration (time), using cooking oven-drying method, was used in formulating diets for four (4) treatment groups designated as T1, T2 T3 and T4.
-Treatment 1 was the control without blood meal while T2 (1.0%), T3 (2.0%) and T4 (3%) had different percentages of blood meal in their diets.
+Bovine blood meal (BBM) processed after 6 hours keeping duration using a cooking oven-drying method was used in formulating diets for four (4) treatment groups designated as T1, T2 T3, and T4.
+T1 was the control without BBM while T2 (1.0%), T3 (2.0%), and T4 (3%) had different percentages of BBM.

 Data Collection and Haemato-Serum Analysis

-At 8 weeks, 2 birds per replicate were randomly selected and fasted overnight, bled for blood by vene puncture method (the puncture of the vein especially wing vein as part of the medical procedure to withdraw blood samples for investigation).
-2 mls of the blood samples were collected using disposal syringe and needle into two (2) separate sterile blood sample bottles; with anticoagulant (EDTA) for haematology and without EDTA for serum metabolites.
-Blood samples were analyzed for Packed Cell Volume (PCV), Haemoglobin (Hb), Red Blood Cell (RBC) and White Blood Cell (WBC) according to chemical methods described by Baker et al., (1998).
-Mean Corpuscular Volume (MCV), mean Corpuscular Haemoglobin (MCH) and Mean Corpuscular Haemoglobin concentration (MCHC) were calculated according to Jacquin (1986) while the biochemical metabolites were determined by Brurer reaction method described by Bush (1975).
+At 8 weeks, two birds per replicate were randomly selected and fasted overnight, bled for blood by vene puncture method.
+2 mls of the blood samples were collected using a disposal syringe and needle into two (2) separate sterile blood sample bottles; with anticoagulant (EDTA) for hematology and without EDTA for serum metabolites.
+Blood samples (n=??????) were analyzed for Packed Cell Volume (PCV), Haemoglobin (Hb), Red Blood Cell (RBC), and White Blood Cell (WBC) according to Baker et al., (1998).
+Mean Corpuscular Volume (MCV), mean Corpuscular Haemoglobin (MCH), and Mean Corpuscular Haemoglobin concentration (MCHC) were calculated according to Jacquin (1986) while the biochemical metabolites (n=??????) were determined by the Brurer reaction method after Bush (1975).

 Data Analysis

 Data generated were subjected to analysis of variance (ANOVA) according to Steel and Torrie (1980).
-Significant means were separated using Duncan Multiple Range Test (DMRT).
+Significant means were separated using the Duncan Multiple Range Test (DMRT).

 Results and Discussion

-Table 1: Composition of Experimental Straight Diet Containing Blood Meal Processed for 6 Hours
+Table 1: Composition of Experimental Diet Containing Blood Meal Processed for 6 Hours